-14.5 Horn securing nut (arrowed) - viewed from underneath vehicle
+14.5 Horn securing nut (arrowed) - viewed from underneath vehicle a) Cut the two clips securing the ball/sleeve assembly to the speedometer cable, and slide the ball/sleeve down the cable.

 6 Untie the string from the end of the cable, and leave the string in position to aid refitting.